xmuzhengyh/pythonsql/README.md

 # pythonsql
-use sql server to creat a Student course management system
+use sql server by python to creat a Student course management system